Novosibirsk: Things to do

 Do you like horses?
 Don’t miss a chance to go for a ride in the pine forest, even in winter.

 The idea of this post was suggested by one recent tourist from Malaisia who liked some of the churches in Novosibirsk so much that he asked me if there is a special ‘church tour’ of the city.
-There wasn’t any until that question was asked, as churches are quite a few of them in the city, with most of them built only a few years ago.
-This is easily explained by the fact that Novosibirsk was built and developed mainly during the Soviet period, when religion was as good as prohibited and all churches built before the Revolution 1917 were either destroyed or turned into something else.
-During the Perestroyka the ban on going to churches was lifted, all the existing buildings of churches were returned to the believers and construction of a lot of new churches started, mainly, of course, Russian Orthodox, but Catholic churches and mosques, too.
+There wasn’t any before that question was asked, as there are very few churches in the city, the majority of which built only recently.
+This is understandable, because Novosibirsk was built and developed mainly during the Soviet period, when religion was as good as prohibited and all churches built before the Revolution 1917 were either destroyed or turned into something else.
+During the Perestroyka the situation changed, all the remaining church buildings were returned to the Orthodox community and a lot of new churches were constructed, mainly, of course, Russian Orthodox, but Catholic churches and mosques, too.

 You are coming to Novosibirsk for several days and have a spare one?
 There are many opportunities.
 You can visit a museum or two and go to the Opera in the evening or you can just wander along the broad streets of the Siberian capital.
 But what if you have already done all that?
 There are many variants of day trips.
 If you choose one of them, you will see life in an ordinary village or in a small town, or you will enjoy natural landscapes typical for the Western Siberia.
 Some of these day trips may include an easy hiking tour.

 The ‘Ice Town’ at the embankment of the Ob river is a good old Novosibirsk tradition, and each year it is devoted to a certain theme.
 This year we are celebrating 55 years of the first space flight done by Yuriy Gagarin, the Soviet cosmonaut.